PrathamChoreria/Ve3_global/README.md

 ### Data Cleaning
 Automatically handles missing values and outliers.**Outliers are removed only if we want to remove them.Outliers can be handy in a few data preprocessing processes and anamoly detection so I give user the choice to remove them.**
 ### Visualization
-Generates multiple types of plots for data analysis.It shows line plot, scatter plot, piecharts and also histograms
+Generates multiple types of plots for data analysis.It shows line plot, scatter plot, piecharts and also histograms.
 ### Scalability
 Supports scaling of numerical features.
 ### Categorical Data Handling